 3. Any conduct, while in view of the public, which in anyway tarnishes the image of the sport;

-4. Conduct or language that is threatening, discriminatory, or negatively impacts the civil rights of officials, employees or agents of the Commission, other participants or the public;
+4. Conduct or language that is threatening, discriminatory, or negatively impacts the civil rights of officials, employees or agents of the Commission, other participants, or the public;

 5. Fighting or other improper physical contact with officials, employees or agents of the Commission, other participants or the public;